 Depending on enrollment and student need, we do have several sources of funding for limited scholarships.
 Please contact program faculty/staff for more information.

-The Judicial Studies Program Handbook is your primary source for information about all aspects of the program, and it is updated each calendar year.
-If for some reason you have a question not answered in the handbook, please do contact program faculty/staff as noted on our homepage.
+The Judicial Studies Program Handbook is your primary source for information about all aspects of the program and it is updated each calendar year.
+If for some reason you have a question not answered in the handbook, please contact program faculty/staff.
 We are here to help.